By: Jennifer Agress

 Visit Coral Castle Museum any day of the week to see this strange and unbelievable achievement and declaration of love for yourself or consider hosting an event there.

+Looking for an adrenaline rush?
 At Miami Exotic Auto Racing at the Homestead Miami Speedway you can experience the thrill of putting the pedal to the metal.
 You’ll start with a safety training lesson in a demo car, then a veteran racer will teach you the basics and give you the tools you need to go full speed.
 There are no restrictions on how fast you can drive.
+There are 11 turns and two long straights, and the speedway hosts major annual races like the Ford ECOBOOST 200, 300 and 400.

 Fruit & Spice Park